-The CITI-SENSE toolkit that will be created in the final phase of the project, until M48, will focus on a packaging of the various services that are in use in the current architecture and platform, in a such a way that it easily can be deployed in future projects.
+The CITI-SENSE toolbox that has been created in the final phase of the project, until M48, has focused on description of the various services that are in use in the current architecture and platform, in such a way that it can be considered for use in future Citizen Observatory projects.
+This is further described in D7.6 part 3.